You have probably heard a lot more people talking about whitelisting from non-branded and influencer pages lately.

 - Whitelisted ads CPA: $28.94

-- Change in CPA: a 38.91% decrease compared to the account average
+- Change in CPA: A 38.91% decrease compared to the account average

-It's good to know the difference between influencer and UGC whitelisting:
+It is good to know the difference between influencer and UGC whitelisting:

 - Influencers who primarily sell reach and brand alignment